Entry can be competitive but many government lawyers get a sense of satisfaction from providing a public service.

 - representing the UK in international meetings

 Many government lawyers are employed by the Government Legal Service (GLS), comprising the legal teams of more than 30 government departments, agencies and public bodies.
 The Crown Prosecution Service, the Foreign and Commonwealth Office and the Office of the Parliamentary Counsel also employ government lawyers.

-Around 90% of GLS vacancies are based in London and are open to qualified lawyers, although a small number of training vacancies are offered each year, for which there is strong competition.
+Around 90% of GLS vacancies are based in London and are open to qualified lawyers, although a small number of training contracts and pupillages are offered each year, for which there is strong competition.
 Early applications are essential.
 Graduates looking for training contracts or pupillages can apply online at the GLS website.

-Qualified lawyers also apply online.
-To become a qualified lawyer before applying for roles with GLS, you can find pupillages for barristers listed online and in The Pupillage Handbook and TARGETjobs Law.
-Training contracts for solicitors are advertised in careers services, online and publications such as TARGETjobs Law.
-Vacancies for qualified legal professionals appear in national newspapers, The Lawyer and the Law Gazette in both their print and online versions.
+Qualified lawyers also apply online to the GPS website.
+To become a qualified lawyer before applying for roles with GLS, you can find pupillages for barristers listed online and in The Pupillage Handbook.
+Vacancies for qualified legal professionals appear in national newspapers, and in the Law Society Gazette Jobs in both their print and online versions.

 Following academic qualification, barristers will take a vocational pupillage (comprising training, job shadowing and small case work) for a minimum of one year, while solicitors undertake a two-year training contract.
-In the GLS, pupils will divide their time between chambers and their assigned government department, while trainee solicitors will experience different areas of practice.
+In the GLS, pupils divide their time between chambers and their assigned government department, while trainee solicitors experience different areas of practice.